ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

    changes are applied to the offspring created using the crossover operation.
 The offspring will be used unchanged in the next generation.

+-  ``mutation_probability=None``: The probability of selecting a gene for applying the mutation operation.
+Its value must be between 0.0 and 1.0 inclusive.
+For each gene in a solution, a random value between 0.0 and 1.0 is generated.
+If this random value is less than or equal to the value assigned to the ``mutation_probability`` parameter, then the gene is selected.
+Added in PyGAD 2.5.0 and higher.

 -  ``mutation_by_replacement=False``: An optional bool parameter.
 It works only when the selected type of mutation is random